dart-lang/site-www/src/null-safety/index.md

 of any packages you installed from pub.dev, and [migrate](#migrate) all of your own source code to use sound null safety.

-As of late January 2023, Dart 3 alpha is available from the Dart dev channel and the Flutter master channel, and we recommend you test your code for Dart 3 compatibility using that release:
+As of late January 2023, **Dart 3 alpha** is available from the Dart dev channel and the Flutter master channel; see [the download page][] for details.
+We recommend you test your code for Dart 3 compatibility using that release:

 ```terminal
 $ dart --version                     # make sure this reports 3.0.0-151.0.dev or higher
 $ dart pub get                       # this should resolve without issues
 $ dart analyze / flutter analyze     # this should pass without errors
 ```

+[the download page]: /get-dart/archive#dart-3-alpha

 ### Dart 3 backwards compatibility